 Analyst ratings for BP

-BP has been rated by a total of 11 Wall Street analysts.
-Of the total, six analysts have assigned “buy” or “strong buy” ratings, four have assigned “hold” ratings, and one analyst has assigned a “sell” rating on the stock.
-Recently, Jefferies cut its target price on BP stock to $44.5 per share.
-BP’s mean target price of $49 per share implies a 22% gain from the current level.
+Post-earnings, BP has been rated by a total of 11 analysts.
+Of the total, five analysts have assigned “buy” or “strong buy” ratings, five have assigned “hold” ratings, and one has assigned a “sell” rating on the stock.
+BP could witness a change in ratings in days to come as analysts analyze 4Q17 numbers more.
+BP’s mean target price stands at $44 per share, implying an 8% gain from the current level.

 Will 4Q17 earnings impact analyst ratings for BP?

 BP plans to balance its organic cash flow at the oil price point of $50 per barrel in 2018.
 For this, BP has a robust strategy in place, which consists of cutting costs, optimizing capex, and selling non-competitive assets.
 Also, BP plans to lower the oil balance point steadily until 2021.

 BP plans to spend $15 billion to $16 billion in capex in 2018.
 The company also plans to divest non-competitive assets to the tune of $2 billion to $3 billion in 2018.
 Plus, BP plans to limit its oil spill charges to just over $3 billion in 2018.

 Going forward, from 2019 to 2021, BP plans its capex to be in the range of $15 billion to $17 billion.
 BP also foresees its divestment proceeds to be in the range of $2 billion to $3 billion.
 Plus, oil spill charges are expected to be just over $2 billion in 2019 and then fall to around $1 billion after that.